About

-I paint wolves, ravens, bears, and foxes not as symbols, but as living beings.
-My work is born from solitude in nature, from silence, and from years of living close to the raw power of wilderness.
+My work is born from solitude in nature, from silence, and from years spent living close to the raw power of wilderness.

 I was born in France, in quiet villages surrounded by history and tradition.
 But even as a child, my heart pulled me toward wilder places.
 That call of the untamed grew stronger each year, until it led me far from Europe and deep into the North — to Alaska, to the Rockies, to places where winter is long and silence reigns.